Dear friends of the STOLPERSTEINE,

 (Placed in Leipzig, 2016)

-In 2016, we started working on a database for all the STOLPERSTEINE which is due to go online at the end of 2018.
-Our goal is to provide as much information as possible about the inscriptions of STOLPERSTEINE and about the lives of the victims for which they are placed, as well as photos.
+In 2016, we started working on a database for all the STOLPERSTEINE, which is due to go online at the end of 2022.
+Our goal is to provide as much information as possible about the inscriptions of STOLPERSTEINE and about the lives of the victims for which they are placed, as well as photos and documents.
 There will be a map and search function to help users find STOLPERSTEINE online more easily.
 If you have placed Stolpersteine before, we would appreciate your help in compiling the content for our database.
-If you have any information about previously- laid STOLPERSTEINE, please contact Katja Demnig: datenbank(at)stolpersteine.eu
+If you would like to find out more or have any information about previously laid STOLPERSTEINE, please contact Katja Demnig and Andreas Ullmann at datenbank(at)stolpersteine.eu

 Stolpersteine in Germany are usually financed by sponsors.
-If you would like to sponsor a STOLPERSTEIN in Germany, please get in touch with the appropriate association (See CONTACTS page on our website).
+If you would like to sponsor a STOLPERSTEIN in Germany, please get in touch with the appropriate association (see CONTACTS page).

-It is of course also possible to support our project and foundation by making a donation, for which we are always very grateful.
-We can only issue receipts for non-binding donations.
+It is of course also possible to support our project and foundation by making a general donation, for which we are always very grateful.
+In such a case, the funds might be used to finance a special trip or the database for example.

 Bank details for the foundation “Stiftung – Spuren – Gunter Demnig”: